How to leave a gift in your Will

 After you’ve taken care of loved ones, you may wish to leave a gift in your Will to your favourite charity and pass on something wonderful to future generations.

-By remembering your favourite charities in this way, you’re ensuring that their good work lives on.
+By remembering your favourite charities with a gift in your Will, you’re ensuring that their good work lives on.

-The donation can be as small or large as you like – every gift makes a big difference.
+The donation can be as small or large as you like.
+Every gift makes a big difference and will be gratefully received by the charity or charities you choose.

 How to leave a gift in your Will to charity